mpgshankar/MTA/README.md

 Adding movies will be done using credentials of Theatre.
 To add movies we need to invoke `add_movies` function which takes only 1 argument of JSON Object.
 Sample :- {"movieId":"value1","movieName":"value2","docType":"value3"}
-Here movieId can be any unique Id to distinguish Movies
+Here movieId can be any unique Id to distinguish between Movies

+# Step 3 :
+## Add Shows
+Once the movie has been added for a Theatre.
+Theatre user can add shows using their credentials.
+To add shows we need to invoke `add_shows` function which takes only 1 argument of JSON Object.
+Sample :- {"showId":"value1","showTiming":"value2", "movieId":"value3","docType":"value4"}
+Here showId can be any unique Id to distinguish between Shows for Movies
 ```